AndrewFrants/CS481_Capstone_DistributedHT/DistributedHashtableUI/README.md

 # Kubernetes application based on tutorial

-# Prepared by Andrew Frantsuzov
+# Prepared by Andrew Frantsuzov for Distributed Service Capstone

 # Setup instructions